Application for Divorce When Overseas

 Divorce in Australia

-In order to apply for divorce in Australia, either the applicant or their spouse must:
+To apply for divorce in Australia, either the applicant or their spouse must:

 - Regard Australia as home and intend to live indefinitely in Australia as an Australian citizen or resident;